elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 3. Commenting out the remainder of the command.

-The input `qqq *; cat /etc/natas_webpass/natas10 #` would search for an unlikely string in the current directory file, and then print the password.
+The input `qqq *; cat /etc/natas_webpass/natas10 #` would search for an unlikely string in all the current directory's files (which possibly could print a lot of garbage), and then print the password.
 The remainder of the command in the `passthru` code is commented out.
-The command that is run
+The command that is run in `passthru` is:
-is:

 ```
 $ grep -i qqq *; cat /etc/natas_webpass/natas10 #dictionary.txt